1sarthak7/photo-to-spiral-art-converter/README.md

 </p>

 <p align="center">
-  A high-performance generative art system that reconstructs an input image using a single continuous spiral line.<br/>
+  A high performance generative art system that reconstructs an input image using a single continuous spiral line.<br/>
   Built with Python and Pygame for speed, precision, and live visual feedback.
 </p>